Dashboard Card SDK Usage

 3.5.1 Local Resource Extension (Optional)

-If you need to override the default skins, images, or copywriting, you can place custom resources in the Demo resources or assets directories and inject them through extension points such as ThemeStyle.getInstance().getBaseThemePack() or ResourcesWrapper.
+To override default skins, images, or copywriting, place custom resources in the Demo resources or assets directories and inject them through extension points such as ThemeStyle.getInstance().getBaseThemePack() or ResourcesWrapper.

 3.5.2 Remote Resources (Optional)

 The Dashboard Card SDK supports delivering card skins, copywriting, and related resources through remote configuration.
 The current version is maintained by the internal configuration center.
-If you need external access, please contact business support.
+Contact business support for external access.

 The examples above are based on the Demo structure of the host project.
-You can trim them as needed, and by keeping the onCreate -> initHome -> startHome call chain, you can quickly launch the home homepage and the core dashboard card capabilities.
+Trim them based on business scope and keep the onCreate -> initHome -> startHome call chain to complete integration of the home homepage and core dashboard card capabilities.